fgmourao/Conditioning-Cage/README.md

 - Arduino DUE
 - USB connection to the Native port (second USB connector on the DUE)
 - 8 shock bar outputs on pins 23, 25, 27, 29, 31, 33, 35, 37
-- LED output on pin 45
+- Light output on pin 45
 - Hardware ABORT button between pin 48 and GND (INPUT_PULLUP, active LOW)
 - Recommended: AC coupling capacitor (10 uF) in series on DAC1 output to prevent DC offset at speaker